WINDS OF CHANGE

 WoC is in discussions with the Marsabit South Technical Institute to determine the nature and type of investments it can make to support development of vocational skills in Laisamis.
 This is expected to boost tertiary education as well as enhance future employability in the area.
 This project will be launched during the operational phase of the wind farm.

 The expansive but sparsely populated project area, coupled with years of under-investment in the sector has resulted in limited access to health services by the local communities.
-WoC support to health focuses on enhancing access to health services by upgrading physical infrastructure and, during operation of the windfarm, partnering with stakeholders to support targeted outreach programs.
+WoC support to health focusses on enhancing access to health services by upgrading physical infrastructure and during operation of the windfarm, partnering with stakeholders to support targeted outreach programs.

-In future, WoC plans to continue supporting Marsabit County in the upgrading of health facilities.
+In future, WoC plans to support Marsabit County in the upgrading of facilities at Laisamis health centre and other health centres in the area.

 Due to the arid nature of Marsabit, water is a scarce commodity.
 LTWP has spearheaded the rehabilitation/construction of several water boreholes and water supply points in, but not limited to, Arge, Laga el Fereji, Gatab, Ntil, Lonjorin, Larachi, Sarima, Illaut and Olturot.
 The project in Arge alone has led to approximately 3,000 people now being able to access water within their village rather than having to complete a daily roundtrip of 28km to obtain water.